ermcgrew/adni_processing_pipeline/README.md

   - c, --csv, required csv of sessions to gather files from.
 Format must be column 'ID' as 999_S_9999 and column 'SMARTDATE.mri' as YYYY-MM-DD.
 If qc_type is Amy_MRI_reg or Tau_MRI_reg, include column 'SCANDATE.tau|amy' as YYYY-MM-DD.
   - d, --dry_run, run program to get log file with expected files to be copied but does not create any QC folders or files or copy any files.
   - t, --qc_type, required, choices = ["ASHST1", "ASHST2", "Amy_MRI_reg", "Tau_MRI_reg", "wbseg", "thickness"], select which type of QC to collect files for.
+- `file_exist`
+  - c, --inputcsv, required csv of sessions to run.
+Format must be column 'ID' as 999_S_9999 and column 'SCANDATE.mri' as YYYY-MM-DD.
+If check_type is pet, include columns 'SCANDATE.tau' and 'SCANDATE.amy' as YYYY-MM-DD.
+  - t, --check_type, required, choices = ['mri', 'pet'], check for only mri-derived files or mri-derived files and mri-pet registration derived files.